MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-intranet.md

 For the scenario that you've decided to build, choose the components that you'll need to use to meet the site's business objectives.
 We recommend creating a rapid prototype, and granting access to your key stakeholders.
 This provides a substantive framework for further discussions and revisions of the design.

-At this stage, we recommend that you involve your help desk so that they are prepared to answer questions after the site rolls out to a larger audience.
+At this stage, we recommend that you involve your help desk so that they're prepared to answer questions after the site rolls out to a larger audience.

 For best practices for launching an intranet site, review [Creating and launching a healthy SharePoint portal](portal-health.md).

 ## Roll out the pilot

 When the prototype has evolved to a point where you want to share it more broadly, you can roll it out to a pilot group, or even to the whole organization.
 User adoption is a critical part of success for a new intranet site.
-To drive site usage, we recommend that you use both a top down and bottom up approach:
+To drive site usage, we recommend that you use down both a top and bottom up approach:

 - Recruit executive sponsors who can ensure that the intranet project is funded, and can help message the importance of the new site to others in the organization.
 - Empower champions throughout the organization to promote the new site on a grass roots level.